-Much of this debate has stemmed from large land acquisitions made by corporates or investors to offset their carbon emissions and meet net zero targets.
-A 2021 study in Scotland examining large-scale rewilding initiatives concluded that there was limited evidence of inclusive participation from local people in rewilding decision-making processes.^{46,47} This has led to concerns over concentration of land ownership, lack of access to land,48 land grabbing, land speculation and conflicts with local communities.^{49,50}
+Much of this debate has stemmed from large land are provided to the landowner(s) or the rights owner(s) acquisitions made by corporates or investors to offset may add to investors' confusion about what benefit their carbon emissions and meet net zero targets. sharing really means and who it's for.
+The more A 2021 study in Scotland examining large-scale complex the ownership arrangement - for example, when multi-stakeholder partnerships are involved rewilding initiatives concluded that there was limited evidence of inclusive participation from local people the greater this issue becomes. in rewilding decision-making processes.
+This has led to concerns over concentration of land ownership, In turn, communities may be wary of the requirements lack of access to land, land grabbing, land speculation of investors.
+Agreements that depend on locking land and conflicts with local communities.
+49,50 uses across generations may meet with resistance.

-Community ownership, co-ownership and shared equity models can be effective and ensure that the co-benefits51 of rewilding are distributed across local stakeholder groups.
+Community ownership, co-ownership and shared equity models can be effective and ensure that the co-benefits of rewilding are distributed across local stakeholder groups.
 These models involve collective ownership or participation in management and decision-making processes (see box on page 32 for examples).
 They not only strengthen governance, but by creating structures for long-term stewardship and equitable distribution of benefits can help mitigate risks, improve risk-adjusted returns, foster community engagement and promote sustainable development.

 However, investors don't always view collective ownership or participation in a positive light.
 They may see benefit-sharing agreements as overly generous and likely to lead to reduced returns or increasing costs through higher capital gains tax and management expenses, charges or fees.
 For example, at least 60% of the revenue from the sale of Plan Vivo certificates, an international standard for carbon and biodiversity credits, must go directly to local community participants.
-52 This may be perceived as 60% less profit by investors if the true benefits of such arrangements aren't made clear; for example, investors may not understand that the higher transaction costs and leadin times can reflect a more robust project or business development process.
+This may be perceived as 60% less profit by investors if the true benefits of such arrangements aren't made clear; for example, investors may not understand that the higher transaction costs and leadin times can reflect a more robust project or business development process.